Published Jun 10, 2024 · Updated Mar 12, 2026

 How should assessment support international students and diverse cohorts?

-Diverse academic backgrounds shape expectations about assessment.
-Offer short orientation on assessment formats, academic integrity and referencing early in the programme, with mini-practice tasks.
-Build accessibility into briefs from the start and provide asynchronous alternatives where feasible.
-Not UK domiciled students often report lower sentiment in assessment categories sector-wide, so plain-language instructions and predictable submission windows matter.
+Assessment feels fairer when expectations are explained early and in plain language.
+Students with diverse academic backgrounds benefit from short orientation on assessment formats, academic integrity, and referencing, plus low-stakes practice tasks.
+Build accessibility into briefs from the start and offer asynchronous alternatives where feasible.
+Students who are not UK domiciled often report lower sentiment in assessment categories sector-wide, so predictable submission windows and clear instructions can reduce avoidable friction.

 How can workload and communication be managed to reduce friction?

-Operational issues frequently amplify assessment concerns.
-Publish past exemplars, sample answers and marking criteria with every assessment brief.
-Maintain a single source of truth for assessment information and use weekly updates for changes.
+Operational confusion can turn a manageable assessment into a stressful one.
+Publish exemplars, sample answers, and marking criteria with every brief, keep a single source of truth for assessment information, and use weekly updates for changes, a pattern that also appears in how communication shapes learning for marketing students.
 Set response times for staff communications and make office hours visible.
-These steps reduce uncertainty and help students plan during peak workload periods.
+These basics reduce uncertainty and help students plan around peak workload periods.

 What should institutions change now?